elsamarianelli/Place_to_grid_n/README.md

 This repository turns place-cell population activity into grid-like spatial maps using dimensionality-reduction.
 There are two main analysis routes:

 1) Simulate exploration, build a neuron×neuron covariance matrix from place-cell firing, run PCA, and project components back to 2D space to obtain grid-like rate maps.

-2)Simulate a foraging trajectory, learn a Successor Representation (SR) matrix from place-cell activity with temporal-difference updates, take leading eigenvectors, and project them back into space to yield grid-like maps.
+3) Simulate a foraging trajectory, learn a Successor Representation (SR) matrix from place-cell activity with temporal-difference updates, take leading eigenvectors, and project them back into space to yield grid-like maps.
 Whilst the current write up includes the primary results use the Covariance PCA path without non-negativity constraints, this repo also includes several experimental options (below) that were explored but not used in the paper’s main analyses.

 _**The 2 main scripts to run in this repo are:**_